Cuisinart CBK-100 Review

 Some users find this model a bit noisy during the kneading cycle and say signals for add-ins, removing the paddle prior to the last rise, and announcing that baking is finished are needlessly loud, but Cuisinart CBK-100 reviews at Best Buy generally assert that such minor irritants are overshadowed by the aroma of baking bread and the edible results.
 We did read a handful of Cuisinart CBK-100 reviews at Amazon asserting that the dough doesn't rise adequately, bread presents with a rough texture, and gluten-free loaves are disappointing; some also report reliability problems.

 This bread machine makes a horizontal loaf in 1-, 1.5-, and 2-pound sizes and features12 settings for the usual bread types -- e.g., basic, whole wheat, French/Italian, sweet, and quick -- in addition to gluten-free, packaged mix, dough, jam, and bake only (for store-bought dough or darker crust); there is also a rapid-bake cycle.
 The crust can be set to light, medium, or dark, and the delay start extends to 13 hours.
 The pan and paddle are dishwasher safe.

-In sum, the Cuisinart CBK-100 is a good, but not outstanding bread maker given its perch at the far end of the cheap price range.
+In sum, the Cuisinart CBK-100 (starting at $100, Amazon) is a good, but not outstanding bread maker given its perch at the far end of the cheap price range.
 Less costly models that garner at least as much praise would be a more frugal buy.